 History of Bitcoin ETFs

-During Bitcoin’s history there have been many attempts to register an ETF with the SEC, none of which have been successful.
+During Bitcoin’s history there have been many attempts to register a spot Bitcoin ETF with the SEC, none of which have been successful.
 Although the reasons why have had slight variations, the key points are: the immaturity of Bitcoin as an asset, the volatility, and the lack of demand for an ETF from institutions.

 Who’s trying to launch one?